What Is The Factorization Of The Polynomial Below

 6. Using the Rational Root Theorem:

 For higher-degree polynomials, the Rational Root Theorem can help identify potential rational roots.
-This theorem states that if a polynomial with integer coefficients has a rational root p/q (where p and q are coprime integers), then p is a factor of the constant term and q is a factor of the leading coefficient.
-Once a root is found, polynomial division can be used to reduce the degree of the polynomial, making it easier to factor.
+Day to day, this theorem states that if a polynomial with integer coefficients has a rational root p/q (where p and q are coprime integers), then p is a factor of the constant term and q is a factor of the leading coefficient.
+Once a root is found, polynomial division can be used to reduce the degree of the polynomial, making it easier to factor The details matter here..

 7. Synthetic Division: